Brother Kenneth Hagin, in talking about believers, once said:

 I’m talking about people who love God with all their hearts.
 People who are in church every time the doors are open.
 People who will no doubt go to heaven.

-But sometimes they say things that are just stupid. . .spiritually speaking, of course.
+But sometimes they say things that are not smart and they don’t even realize it . . .spiritually speaking, of course.

 For instance. . .

 “Well, I can’t do anything about my situation. . .it’s just the way things are.”

 When I hear that statement. . .I wanted to shout out.

 “Don’t say that!”

 “Do you realize how spiritually ignorant and harmful such a statement is?”